DimitrisTsel/Information-Diffusion-in-Social-Networks/README.md

 2. Modify the file path in the script to point to your social network dataset.
 3. Run the script in a Python environment.
 4. Review the output and plots to analyze the diffusion of information in the network based on different seed selection strategies.

-This script provides a comprehensive analysis of information diffusion in social networks and can be customized and extended as needed for specific research or analysis purposes.